 Achieving the Fit

 Jacky’s blog talked about how cultural fit, which can be roughly translated as value alignment, is important for collaboration, and that acquired diversity, which includes people’s different approaches to problem-solving, will tend to make a department or a team more successful.
 Even if you have a group of people with exactly the same job title, they will form a better team if they bring a blend of soft skills and strengths to a team-working environment.
-In this way the team becomes bigger than the sum of its parts.
+In this way, the team becomes bigger than the sum of its parts.
 You don’t want eleven Harry Kanes, however good he is.
-In my examples above, the Head of Operations and HR Manager both brought a range of problem-solving, interpersonal and motivational skills which meant that they were contributing more to their respective teams than functional expertise and experience.
+In my examples above, the Head of Operations and HR Director both brought a range of problem-solving, interpersonal and motivational skills which meant that they were contributing more to their respective teams than functional expertise and experience.

 Recruiting a Team from Scratch